rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network.md

 tags:
     - Deep Dive
 ---
-Routed network is a rapyuta.io resource to enable ROS communication between different ROS package deployments.
+The routed network is a rapyuta.io resource to enable ROS communication between different ROS package deployments.
 Binding a routed network resource to your deployment will enable other deployments on the same routed network to consume ROS topics/services/actions as defined in the package.
 Data flow occurs only when another package chooses to subscribe to a topic, call a service or call an action.

-#### Illustarted Example
+#### Illustrated Example
-For the purpose of this illustration lets assume the following network and packages.
+For this illustration let's assume the following network and packages.

 * You have a routed network __networkN__
 * You have __PackageA__ publishing _“topicA”_